 I’ve had some students with such big walls around them.
 I’ve consistently been kind, reassuring, and positive toward them.
 Over time, they finally let their walls down and open up to me about who they are and/or things they don’t know.
 Unfortunately many feel ashamed and embarrassed that they don’t know something we’re going over in school.
 Sometimes they’re afraid to be in more educated- like they won’t continue to be who they are or belong with their loved ones.
 Kids at a young age go through this for several reasons and I, with listening and patience, get the distinct honor of watching them learn, grow, decide, trust, and thrive.
 All it took was belief that there is greatness in everyone and people deserve kindness.
 What other gift could I ever ask for?
 Thank you, Mom.

 So once again, I sense that this writing, which is supposed to be about my mom, is about me.
 Sometimes I think her spirit helps me process things, to search within to look for my answers.
 Well, Mom, I think you helped my find some.
-I’ve been feeling inadequate raising daughters of my own, daughters you’ve never gotten to meet in person.
+I’ve been feeling inadequate raising kids of my own, kids you’ve never gotten to meet in person.
 They would love you and, let’s be honest, I haven’t talked about any “weak links” of yours, but I KNOW you’d be spoiling them AND giving me a lesson or two in their regard here and there.
 I’d take any or all of that right now.
 Thinking of you interacting with them in life brings me comfort and joy.
 Yet knowing a lot of it has to come through me is challenging.
 You did everything just-right and I know how much it helped me.
 I was more confident before surgery, but with my changes, I’ve been afraid I’m not good enough lately…

 So what’s hard about today, Day 18,189, and what’s been building up?
 Hmmm- there are too many answers to that question and after all this time, I’ve realized that my mind is the only thing I can’t design, organize well, or figure out.
 For me, writing is like running a marathon with the prize being a single sentence.
 What are the words that say why I should be able to live longer than my mom, or longer than children with cancer?
 How do I not only figure that out, but talk about it?
 Timing of death is only one perspective.
 What about quality of life?
 As a white woman, I’ve had some things significantly easier than people of color, people from the past, people with other challenges, and many more.
 What is my life purpose and why do I get to live this long?
 How can I make myself worthy in this world going forward?
 There are so many people that deserved an opportunity at life, yet I have one.
 I pray for guidance…